“For God so loved the world that He gave His only begotten Son.” John 3:16

 This is not an easy calculation.
 Let’s start first with Zacharias.

 Not everyone agrees about how often the divisions served in the temple.
 Some say each division served one week twice a year.
 Others say they served for two weeks annually.
-And still, some others say they served one month every two years using 1 Chronicles 27:1-15 and Nehemiah 12:1-21 as evidence.
+And still others say they served one month every two years using 1 Chronicles 27:1-15 and Nehemiah 12:1-21 as evidence.

 The eighth division was Abijah (1 Chronicles 24:10), the same division Zacharias eventually served (Luke 1:5).
 If the first division started on the first week of the first Jewish month in Nisan (March-April) of the Jewish calendar, and if we assume the priests worked in two-week shifts, that means Abijah served during the second half of the fourth month (Tammuz), which is approximately late June.